tindy2013/shadowsocksr-native/README.md

 cmake --version
 ```

-It is about spend 30 minites. and the `cmake --version` command will output messess like.
+It will spend about 30 minites.
+And the `cmake --version` command will output messess likes:
 ```
 cmake version 3.11.0
 CMake suite maintained and supported by Kitware (kitware.com/cmake).